kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 and propose ideas on how to address those issues to encourage/incentive people to have an emergency fund.

-# Variables

-## Dependent variable

-(J5) Emergency fund (Yes/No) *Have you set aside emergency or rainy day funds that would cover your expenses for 3 months, in case of sickness, job loss, economic downturn, or other emergencies?* Code this as 0/1, exclude don’t know and prefer not to answer

-## Independent variables (rate 1-10)

-(J1) Personal Financial Condition *Overall, thinking of your assets, debts and savings, how satisfied are you with your current personal financial condition?* 10 = Extremely Satisfied 1 = Not at all Satisfied

-8-10 = High\_Finances 4-7 = Moderate\_Finances 1-3 = Low\_Finances

-(J33\_40) Anxiety about my personal finances (rate 1-7) *How strongly do you agree or disagree with the following statements? - Thinking about my personal finances can make me feel anxious* 7 = Strongly agree 1 = Strongly disagree

-6-7 = High\_Anxiety 3-5 = Moderate\_Anxiety 1-2 = Low\_Anxiety

-(J33\_41) Personal finances make me feel stressed (rate 1-7) *How strongly do you agree or disagree with the following statements? - Discussing my finances can make my heart race or make me feel stressed* 7 = Strongly agree 1 = Strongly disagree

-6-7 = High\_Stress 3-5 = Moderate\_Stress 1-2 = Low\_Stress

-(G23) Too much debt right now in my life (rate 1-7) *How strongly do you agree or disagree with the following statement? - I have too much debt right now* 7 = Strongly agree 1 = Strongly disagree

-6-7 = High\_Debt 3-5 = Moderate\_Debt 1-2 = Low\_Debt

 ## Other variables to interact with ind. var.

 ### Interaction \#1